Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Systematic Violations: Widespread or systematic compliance failures affecting multiple data subjects or processing activities.

-Commercial Exploitation: Violations that directly generate revenue or competitive advantage through non-compliant data processing.
+Commercial Exploitation: Violations that directly generate revenue or competitive advantage through non-compliant data processing, particularly where organizations misapply the legitimate interest legal basis under GDPR.

 Authority Non-Cooperation: Failure to cooperate with supervisory authority investigations or attempts to obstruct regulatory processes.